zbroad84/ddns-updater/charts/ddns-updater/README.md

 | `config.DATADIR` | Must match the internal mount path (`/updater/data` by default). |
 | `config.CONFIG_FILEPATH` | Must match the internal path to the file (`/updater/data/config.json` by default). |

+For Specifics the configuration and container usage, please see: https://github.com/zbroad84/ddns-updater/blob/master/README.md#container

 ---

 ## Deployment Modes and Conditional Logic (The `if` Statements) 🚦